-The rumors of Saban making a return to the NFL have been prevalent as well, but obviously have not come to fruition.
-He’s very unlikely to go back after his stint with the Miami Dolphins, and most people believe he is going to finish out his career with the Crimson Tide.
+The rumors of Saban making a return to the NFL have surfaced as well, but obviously have not come to fruition.
+He’s very unlikely to go back after his stint with the Miami Dolphins as most sane people believe he is going to finish out his career with the Crimson Tide.

-I mean, why would he leave Tuscaloosa with five national championships and a historically-great team that’s on its way to another College Football Playoff every year its been in existence?
+I mean, why would he leave Tuscaloosa with five national championships and a historically great team that’s reached the College Football Playoff every year its been in existence?

 Saban is the unofficial Governor of College Football, so leaving at this point in his career makes absolutely no sense.
-Then again, his age is a factor, and maybe it’ll be time for Saban to walk off into the sunset sooner than everybody thinks?
+Then again, his age is becoming a factor, so maybe it’ll be time for Saban to walk off into the sunset sooner than everybody thinks?